orryball/portfolio/Creating an S3 Bucket.md

    >
    > You should select a Region located close to your location.
 This will help to ensure minimal latency and costs.
 For more information, please see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html).

-5. Next, the setup wizard will ask for **Configuration Options**.
+5. Next, the setup wizard will ask for the following **Configuration Options**:

    - **Versioning** is used to keep a history of an object (created, updated, deleted, etc).
    - **Server access logs** provides detailed log records for requests made to your bucket.
-   - **Tags** use a Key, Value pair to help allocate costs assigned to your bucket.
+   - **Tags** uses a Key, Value pair to help allocate costs assigned to your bucket.
    - **Object-level logging** provides audit logging for objects in AWS CloudTrail at an additional cost.
 (For more information on AWS CloudTrail, please see [What Is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html))
    - **Default Encryption** will automatically encrypt all objects stored in your bucket.